dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 2. **Adjust Match appropriately.**</br>
-If target platform has many possible resolutions, it is important to make sure that UI scales correctly.
-Depending on the prevailing shape of the content on a certain canvas, adjust the Match to be 0(Width) for horizontally layed content and 1(Height) if the content id .
+If target platform has many possible resolutions that vary in the orientation, it is important to make sure that UI scales correctly.
+Depending on the prevailing shape of the content on a certain canvas, adjust the Match to be 0(Width) for horizontally layed content and 1(Height) if the content  .
 If this canvas will have elements that
 Here is an example how different Match setting effect a **centered 1000*800 rectangle**:

 ![Alt](match_example.png)